How to Get Corporate Gigs: 8 Tips Directly From the Pros

-We caught up with three vendors who were recently booked for corporate functions to learn how they get visibility to corporate clients, prepare for these events, and find out their top tips for getting more corporate bookings.
+We caught up with three successful vendors to learn how they get visibility to corporate clients and secure corporate gigs.

 The vendors we heard from use The Bash to advertise their services and meet new clients they otherwise might not have connected with.
-By customizing their profile and listing their business in various vendor categories and locations, they have been able to get more exposure to corporate clients and expand their business.
+By customizing their profile and listing their business in relevant vendor categories and locations, they have been able to increase their visibility with corporate clients and expand their business.

-Sharing business updates, client testimonials, examples of past work, and more on social media is an easy way vendors get in front of prospective corporate clients, show that they are actively booking corporate gigs, and communicate customer satisfaction.
+Sharing business updates, client testimonials, examples of past work, and more on social media is another way vendors get in front of prospective corporate clients.
+It helps demonstrate that they are actively booking corporate gigs while also highlighting customer satisfaction.

-Providing a positive experience for clients and keeping an open line of communication after the event helps these vendors get rebooked and referred for other corporate events.
+Providing a positive experience for clients and keeping an open line of communication after the event helps these vendors get rebooked and referred for additional corporate gigs.

 I send the first email the same day I receive my lead.
 I've found that when planners are making requests, the event is top of mind.
 By the next day, they are on to a new problem to solve."